Cloudstrucc/Public/docs/Teams/latest/package/EMAIL-ANNOUNCEMENT-CONCISE copy.md

 ---

-### 4. SharePoint Site Labels (NEW)
+### 4. SharePoint / Onedrive Site Labels (NEW)

-Key SharePoint sites now have **Protected B - Official Sensitive - NATO** labels applied at the site level, which:
+Key SharePoint / Onedrive sites now have **Protected B - Official Sensitive - NATO** labels applied at the site level, which:
 - Controls external sharing settings
 - Enforces privacy and security policies
 - Ensures consistent protection across all documents in the site